Predictive Model for the Dissipation Dilution of Soft-Clamped Modes in Polygon Resonators

 Remarkably, the perimeter modes in polygon resonators have emerged as promising candidates for integrated quantum optomechanical systems \cite{bereyhi2022perimeter}.
 In the tapered-clamping approach \cite{bereyhi2019clamp}, enhancement of $Q$ is challenging, as it is constrained to the material’s yield stress-to-deposition stress ratio.
 In the hierarchical structuring approach \cite{bereyhi2022hierarchical,fedorov2020fractal}, the torsional losses in cascaded branchings hinder the resonators from attaining the "clampless" limit.
-Furthermore, in comparison to the phononic crystals (PnCs) \cite{cupertino2024centimeter,beccari2022strained,Ghadimi2018}, the fundamental perimeter modes of polygon structures \cite{bereyhi2022perimeter} can reach a high-quality factor of $3.6\times10^9$ with their tenfold reduced size.
-This compact structure is imperative for practical integration with optical microcavities, since submicron gaps are necessary for strong near-field optomechanical coupling \cite{guo2019feedback}.
-Additionally, soft-clamping of PnCs is restricted to higher order modes.
-This will limit the applications on practical sensing, which favors the fundamental mode due to its lower stiffness and cleaner spectral background.
-Importantly, soft-clamped perimeter modes in polygon resonators demonstrate exceptional frequency scalability, with a quality factor $Q$ greater than $10^8$, maintained across more than four octaves ($170~\text{kHz}-2.5~\text{MHz}$).
+Furthermore, in comparison to the phononic crystals (PnCs) \cite{beccari2022strained,cupertino2024centimeter,ghadimi2018elastic}, the fundamental perimeter modes of polygon structures \cite{bereyhi2022perimeter} have been shown to reach a quality factor of $3.6\times10^9$ in a compact device geometry.
+This compact architecture is advantageous for practical integration with optical microcavities, as it facilitates the maintenance of stable submicron gaps, a prerequisite for achieving strong near-field optomechanical coupling \cite{guo2019feedback}.
+Additionally, soft clamping in PnCs is typically realized in defect-localized bandgap modes.
+While bandgap engineering can provide excellent spectral isolation, practical finite-size devices may still host multiple localized defect modes and, depending on boundaries and fabrication disorder, occasional spurious resonances within or near the nominal bandgap.
+Importantly, soft-clamped perimeter modes in polygon resonators also exhibit broad frequency scalability with a quality factor $Q$ greater than $10^8$, maintained across more than four octaves ($170~ \text{kHz}-2.5~\text{MHz}$).
 Moreover, the $Q$s of the perimeter modes exhibit a high thermal-noise-limited force sensitivity of $420~\text{zN}\sqrt{\text{Hz}}$ at room temperature, which is comparable to that of atomic force microscopy cantilevers operating at millikelvin temperature ($190~\text{zN}\sqrt{\text{Hz}}$).
+By co-integrating low-loss perimeter-mode resonators with on-chip optical cavities, the combination of low mechanical dissipation and efficient near-field optomechanical readout can suppress both thermomechanical and readout noises, thereby facilitating the study of intrinsic frequency fluctuations.
+The resulting nonlinear optomechanical transduction yields signals with significantly reduced frequency noise, providing a suitable platform for precise frequency tracking \cite{kharbanda2026chip}.